Busch-Jaeger/free-at-home-addon-development-kit-documentation-preview/content/gettingstarted/_index.md

 ---
-title: "Getting Started with free@home Addon Development: A Walkthrough"
+title: "Getting Started with ABB free@home Addon Development: A Walkthrough"
-subtitle: "This section describes how to setup the development environment and the SysAP for Addon development.
+subtitle: "This section describes how to setup the development environment and the System Access Point for ABB free@home Addon development.
 Refer to the following sections for further details, if required."
 draft: false
 weight: 10
 ShowTOC: true
 ---

-## Getting started with free@home Addons
+## Getting started with ABB free@home Addons

 ------------------------------------------------------------------------

-This section is meant to get you started quickly with free@home addon development.
+This section is meant to get you started quickly with ABB free@home Addon development.

 ### Prerequisites

-- You need a free@home System Access Point (SysAP) version at lease 3.0.0
+- You need a free@home System Access Point version at least 3.0.0

-- The SysAP must be in your local network, i.e. your development machine must be able to access it.
+- The System Access Point must be in your local network, i.e. your development machine must be able to access it.
   Access through the free@home cloud is not possible.
 You can setup a VPN though, however this is beyond the scope of this document)

-- Activate the `Local API` in your SysAP settings, see the [prerequisites]({{<relref prerequisites>}}) for details
+- Activate the `Local API` in your System Access Point settings, see the [prerequisites]({{<relref prerequisites>}}) for details

 - Basic knowledge of javascript / typescript is required